All Episodes

 I didn't even know they had this.

-It was a nitrogen in the ground.
+It was nitrogen in the ground.

-He uh did a nitrogen well up there in Dakota somewhere, I think North Dakota.
+He did a nitrogen well for him up there in Dakota somewhere.

-Close to Canada in that area.
+Close to Canada out in that area.

-Anyway, uh they were deal drilling this thing.
+Anyway, they were drilling this thing.

 It was an experimental deal, and he had a whole bunch of eggheads, he said, sitting around the table all trying to figure out.

-They'd ask him questions, and then of course they'd just ignore him.
+They'd ask him questions, and then, of course, they'd just ignore him.

 I know exactly what you're talking about.

-You're ahead of your time, you know your instincts and your knowledge.
+You know your instincts and your knowledge.

-You have a whole bunch of people who think they know how to do it, a better idea, and they reject it because you're either a lone guy or you're too young, or they just are arrogant.
+You have a whole bunch of people who think they know how to do it, a better idea, and they reject it because you're either a lone guy or you're too young or they just are arrogant.

-Yeah, I can relate to what your dad was going through.
+I can relate to what your dad was going through.

 By the way, Newt Gingrich sent me a note the other day and asked me to mention something.

-Um, and this is this would be a good time to do it.
+And this would be a good time to do it.

-Uh he's got his website, American Solutions.
+He's got his website, American Solutions.

 I'm not sure which.

-The cap and trade thing, uh, which is uh McCain's big he's really, really big under this, and there are a lot of people that want to stop this.
+And there are a lot of people that want to stop this.

-On Monday, I've got a lot of stuff assembled about what this is, what the outcome of it will be if it happens, and it is it is it represents as large an attack on the U.S. economy as Hillary's health care plan was.
+On Monday, I've got a lot of stuff assembled about what this is, what the outcome of it will be if it happens.

 And that's what this is.

-This legislation, the cap and trade, selling of carbon credits and so forth.
+It is an attack on the U.S. economy, this legislation, the cap and trade, selling of carbon credits and so forth.

-Uh and I think it's American Solutions.
+And I think it's American Solutions.

-Wednesday in San Francisco, the uh Queen Bee, Nancy Pelosi, Speaker of the House, was interviewed by the San Francisco Chronicle Editorial Board.
+Wednesday in San Francisco, the Queen Bee, Nancy Pelosi, Speaker of the House, was interviewed by the San Francisco Chronicle Editorial Board.

 Here's some of what she said.

-If the resolution is not appropriate, then it remains for the credentials committee at the convention to resolve it.
+If the resolution is not appropriate, then it remains for the Credentials Committee at the convention to resolve it.

-Then earlier than that, I will step in because we cannot take this fight to the convention.
+Then, earlier than that, I will step in because we cannot take this fight to the convention.

 It must be over before then.